Ulrike Stange: Club career

 From 1998 to 2003, and again from 2005 onwards, Stange played on the right wing position at Handball-Bundesliga club HC Leipzig.
 Between 2003 und 2005 she was on loan to Borussia Dortmund.
 In 2009 she won with HC Leipzig the German championship.
-That same year she chose not to see out the final year of her contract and opted to move to VfL Oldenburg to be nearer to her partner (later husband), German footballer Per Mertesacker, who was then playing for SV Werder Bremen.
+That same year she chose not to see out the final year of her contract and opted to move to VfL Oldenburg to be nearer to her partner (later husband), German footballer Per Mertesacker, who was then playing for Werder Bremen.
 In October 2010 Stange announced her decision quit professional handball due to her pregnancy.
 She played for amateur club Thames Handball Club in London, where she resides with her family, prior to the birth of her second child.

 International career

 Stange made her international debut for the Germany national team on 4 March 2005 against Croatia.
+At the 2007 World Women's Handball Championship she won a bronze medal with Germany.
 She missed out on the 2008 Olympics after rupturing her anterior cruciate ligament (ACL) during a pre-tournament friendly against Cuba.
 She has 38 caps (63 goals).

 Stange and her husband were named as ambassadors for the 2017 World Women's Handball Championship hosted by Germany.